Thirty Seconds Over Tokyo: Reception

 The film received favorable reviews.
 Look praised it as one of the five best films of the year, and the National Board of Review ranked it as eighth-best film of the year.
 The Hollywood Reporter reviewer called it "one of the greatest war pictures ever made".
 Film critic and author James Agee wrote in 1944, "30 Seconds Over Tokyo is in some respects the pleasantest of current surprises: a big-studio film, free of artistic pretension, it is transformed by its not very imaginative but very dogged sincerity into something forceful, simple, and thoroughly sympathetic in spite of all its big-studio, big-scale habits ...
 The Chinese, nearly all of them amateur, are the best thing in the picture and the best Chinese in any American picture: I can only hope they make a great many people in Hollywood aware of the tremendous advantages of using non-actors in films ..."

 Thirty Seconds Over Tokyo was recognized as an inspirational, patriotic film with great value as a morale builder for wartime audiences.
 The New York Times in 1944 summed the production, "our first sensational raid on Japan in April 1942 is told with magnificent integrity and dramatic eloquence."
 Variety focused on the human elements, "inspired casting ... the war becomes a highly personalized thing through the actions of these crew members...this pleasant little family."

 Later reviewers have considered Thirty Seconds Over Tokyo the finest aviation film of the period.
 The film is now considered a "classic aviation and war film."
 The actual Raiders considered it a worthy tribute.

-Box-office
+Metacritic, which uses a weighted average, assigned the a score of 77 out of 100, based on eight critics, indicating "generally favorable" reviews.

+Box office

 According to MGM records, the film made $4,297,000 in the US and Canada and $1,950,000 elsewhere, resulting in a profit of $1,382,000.

 Awards and honors

-In the 1945 Academy Awards, the Thirty Seconds Over Tokyo team of A. Arnold Gillespie, Donald Jahraus and Warren Newcombe (photography), and Douglas Shearer (sound) won the Oscar for Best Special Effects.
+In the 1945 Academy Awards, the Thirty Seconds Over Tokyo team of A. Arnold Gillespie, Donald Jahraus, and Warren Newcombe (photography), and Douglas Shearer (sound) won the Oscar for Best Special Effects.
 Robert Surtees, A.S.C. and Harold Rosson, A.S.C. were nominated in the category of Black and White Cinematography.